seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 **BRUTUS**
 Another general shout!
 I do believe that these applauses are
-For some new honours that are heap’d on Caesar.
+For some new honours that are heap'd on Caesar.

 **CASSIUS**
 Why, man, he doth bestride the narrow world